Cyoda-platform/java-client-template/src/main/java/com/java_template/prototype/functional_requirement.md

 - **GET /users/{technicalId}**: Retrieve user details by technicalId.
 - **GET /adoptionRequests/{technicalId}**: Retrieve adoption request details by technicalId.

-This structure provides a solid foundation for your "Purrfect Pets" API application with clear workflows and endpoints.
-Let me know if you need further adjustments or additional entities!
+This document provides a comprehensive overview of the functional requirements for the "Purrfect Pets" API application, outlining the essential entities, their workflows, and the API specifications.